IBM/airlock-sdk-android/README.md

 # Airlock SDK for Android
 The Airlock SDK determines which features are enabled for a particular application based on
 the user profile and device context (locale, location, device type, etc.).

+The Airlock SDK contains the Airlytics SDK as module, this module enables sending events to external analytics systems.
 ## Stable Version
 5.4.2
 ## System Requirements